 Pierre-Auguste Renoir, a leader of the Impressionist movement, popularized some of the now-ubiquitous café imagery, with his piece Luncheon of the Boating Party being a subject of debate in the quirky French romance film Amélie.
 Now, you can see some of his most evocative work right in Center City.

 A brief trip to The Barnes Foundation, or even just a look around the first gallery, betrays the collector's absolute obsession with the elder Renoir.
-As some museums rejected the more risqué nudes of Renoir’s late career, Dr. Barnes, whose collection created the foundation, jumped at the opportunity to purchase them.
-In fact, while the Barnes is known to be an eclectic museum that juxtaposes art from distinct time periods and styles, it wouldn't be so far–fetched to argue that the star of the show is Renoir (though there may be a tie with Matisse).
+While some museums rejected the more risqué nudes of Renoir’s late career, Dr. Barnes, whose collection created the foundation, jumped at the opportunity to purchase them.
+In fact, though the Barnes is known as an eclectic museum that juxtaposes art from distinct time periods and styles, it wouldn't be so far–fetched to argue that the star of the show is Renoir (though he may be tied with Matisse).

-Given this artistic infatuation with Renoir that is deeply intertwined with the Foundation’s history, there truly was no better place to host the special exhibition, Renoir: Father and Son / Painting and Cinema, which focuses not only on the Impressionist heavyweight, but on his son, the filmographer Jean Renoir, as well.
-In a curatorial style that has become the Barnes Foundation’s trademark, film and painting stand next to each other, for a direct comparison across generations.
+Given Barnes' infatuation with Renoir, there was truly no better place to host the special exhibition, Renoir: Father and Son / Painting and Cinema, which focuses not only on the Impressionist heavyweight, but also on his son, the cinematographer Jean Renoir.
+In a curatorial style that has become the Barnes Foundation’s trademark, film and painting stand next to each other, allowing for a direct comparison across generations.